jcefmaven/jcefmaven/README.md

 ```
 From there, continue to write your app using jcef as you are used to.
 You can call `builder.build()` as many times as you want.
 It is even thread-safe while initializing (will pause threads and return when initialization was completed).

+You can also set your custom download mirrors by using the `getMirrors()` and `setMirrors(Collection<String>)` methods.
+This currently defaults to this repository on `github.com` and alternatively to the central maven repo on `repo.maven.apache.org`.
+Further information can be found in the javadoc.

 If you need some code examples to create your first app, have a look at the [tests](jcefmaven/src/test) on this repository or at the [sample app](https://github.com/jcefmaven/jcefsampleapp).

 #### Some additional useful code snippets